SnorlaX0209/Excel-Finance-Analytics-Project-of-AtliQ-Hardwares/README.md

-# Finance Report:

-- **Problem Statement:**

-  AtliǪ Hardwares, a prominent player in the hardware industry, excels in crafting top-tier PCs, printers, mice, and computers.
-With a formidable global presence, the company now confronts the pivotal task of enhancing sales optimization and bolstering net gross margins.
+## Finance Report :

 - **Project Objective:**

-  This project delves into the analysis of a vast dataset containing over half a million records of unorganized sales data, necessitating extensive Extract, Transform, Load (ETL) efforts.
-The primary objective is to unearth strategic insights that will empower AtliQ Hardwares to make informed decisions and effectively track key performance indicators (KPIs).
-The ultimate aim is to drive substantial improvements in the company's performance, particularly in net sales and net gross margin, in the years ahead.
-- **Project Significance:**

-  Unlocking the potential within this dataset is paramount to maximizing AtliǪ Hardwares' sales and profitability.
-Through harnessing the power of data analytics, my goal is to convert challenges into opportunities and facilitate data-driven decision-making.
-Join me on this transformative journey to unearth the hidden treasures within AtliǪ Hardwares' sales and finance data, thereby enhancing their global market presence and financial health.
-Welcome to the era of data-driven transformation!
-- **Project Overview:**
-  - **Financial Analysis and Reporting:**

-     - **Objective:**

-         I created detailed Profit and Loss (P&L) reports categorized by Fiscal Year and Months, providing a comprehensive overview of financial performance.
-Additionally, I produced P&L reports segmented by Markets, enabling targeted analysis and strategic decision-making.
+    **1.** Profit and Loss (P&L) Reports by Fiscal Year & Months: Create detailed Profit and Loss (P&L) reports for analysis and decision-making, segmented by fiscal year.(https://github.com/SnorlaX0209/Excel-Finance-Analytics-Project-of-AtliQ-Hardwares/blob/main/P%26L%20by%20Fiscal%20Year%20Report.pdf).
+And months for deeper insights into financial performance trends.(https://github.com/SnorlaX0209/Excel-Finance-Analytics-Project-of-AtliQ-Hardwares/blob/main/P%26L%20by%20Months%20Report.pdf)
-     - **Achievements:**

-        I conducted a comprehensive evaluation of financial performance, facilitating informed decision-making processes.
-Through the creation of clear and insightful reports, I supported effective communication with stakeholders, ensuring transparency and alignment of goals.
-Additionally, I contributed to benchmarking against industry peers, establishing a solid foundation for budgeting and forecasting initiatives.
-- **Technical and Soft-Skills:**
-     - **Technical Skills:**

-       I possess proficiency in ETL methodology (Extract, Transform, Load), with skills in generating date tables using Power Query.
-My experience includes deriving fiscal months and quarters, establishing data model relationships with Power Pivot, and adeptly incorporating supplementary data into existing data models.
-Additionally, I am skilled in using DAX to create calculated columns, enhancing data analysis capabilities.
-     - **Soft-Skills:**

-       I have a refined understanding of Sales and Finance Reports and am capable of designing user-centric reports with empathy in mind.
-My experience includes optimizing report generation through meticulous fine-tuning and developing a systematic approach to devising a report-building plan.
+   **2.** Profit and Loss (P&L) Reports by Markets: Generate Profit and Loss (P&L) reports segmented by markets to analyze performance across different geographical regions.(https://github.com/SnorlaX0209/Excel-Finance-Analytics-Project-of-AtliQ-Hardwares/blob/main/P%26L%20Statement%20by%20Markets%20Report.pdf)

+- **Purpose of Finance Analytics:** Finance analytics serves to evaluate the financial performance of a business, supporting decision-making processes and facilitating effective communication with stakeholders.

+- **Importance of Analyzing Finance Data:** Analyzing finance data is crucial for benchmarking against industry peers and previous periods, as well as laying the foundation for budgeting and forecasting activities.

+- **Role of Finance Reports:** Finance reports play a pivotal role in aligning financial planning with strategic goals and instilling confidence in the organization's financial outlook through transparent and comprehensive analysis.

+## Technical Skills:

+- [x]	ETL Methodology: Proficient in Extract, Transform, Load (ETL) processes for data integration and manipulation.
+- [x]	Power Query: Skilled in generating date tables and manipulating data using Power Query.
+- [x]	Power Pivot: Experienced in establishing data model relationships and enhancing data analysis using Power Pivot.
+- [x]	Data Model Enhancement: Proficient in incorporating supplementary data into existing data models for comprehensive analysis.
+- [x] DAX: Utilization of Data Analysis Expressions (DAX) for creating calculated columns and measures in Power BI and Excel.

+## Soft Skills:

+- [x] Sales & Finance Reports: Refined understanding of Sales and Finance Reports, including the ability to interpret and analyze complex financial data.
+- [x] User-centric Design: Skillful in designing reports with a user-centric approach, considering the needs and perspectives of the end-users.
+- [x] Report Generation Optimization: Experienced in optimizing report generation processes through meticulous fine-tuning, enhancing efficiency and accuracy.
+- [x] Systematic Approach: Proficient in developing a systematic approach to devising a report-building plan, ensuring consistency and effectiveness in reporting practices.